 Precipitation extremes, either excess or deficit, can be hazardous to human health, societal infrastructure, and livestock and agriculture.
 While seasonal fluctuations in precipitation are normal and indeed important for a number of societal sectors (e.g. tourism, farming etc.), flooding or drought can have serious negative impacts.
 These are complex phenomena and often the result of accumulated excesses or deficits or other compounding factors such as spring snow-melt, high tides/storm surges or changes in land use.
-This section deals purely with precipitation amounts.
+This section below deals purely with precipitation amounts.

 Table 2 shows selected extreme events since 2000 that are reported in WMO Statements on Status of the Global Climate and/or BAMS State of the Climate reports.
-The flooding event in north-east Italy in October 2000 is highlighted as an example of recent precipitation extremes.
+The severe drought in Catalunya in 2008 is highlighted below as an example extreme event which affected Spain.